Skip to main content

 SPRINGER

-The program allows authors affiliated with Polish academic institutions to publish open access articles in Springer hybrid journals.
-The program also includes 47 journals that have switched from a hybrid to a fully open access model since 2022.
-The costs of publishing articles under the program (Article Processing Charge) are covered by the Springer national licence fee from the Ministry of Science and Higher Education funds.
+The program allows corresponding authors affiliated with Polish academic institutions covered by the Springer national license to publish open access articles in Springer hybrid journals.
+It also includes 62 journals that have transitioned to a fully open access model since 2022.

 0